Monitoring how we are exposed to unnatural sources of blue light is healthful.

 Adjust Your Digital Devices For A Better Nights Sleep:

-Blue light filtering can easily be set up on your phone so as allow your body to transition into sleep mode.
+Some blue light filtering can easily be set up on your phone so as allow your body to transition into sleep mode.
 You can do this on iPhones by going to Settings > Display & Brightness > Night Shift where you would select the hours you would like to filter out stimulating blue light.
-You can also swipe up on the screen to the Control Center and adjust with the brightness bar.
-Other phones usually have blue light filtering options that can be found under display settings where you can personalize this.
+Some other phones usually have filtering options that can be found under display settings where you can personalize this.

 Digital devices impair sleep patterns.
 Return to bedtime routines without stimulating digital sources.
 For better sleep, read a book rather than a digital device.
 It will help put you in a relaxing sleep mode.
 Eliminate any bedroom light sources even night lights.
 Such simple changes will noticeably improve your sleep.